Synaesthesia often seems strange to people who do not experience it. Here we answer some of the questions we are asked most frequently.

 Q.5 Do different synaesthetes agree on what colour letters should be?

 No and yes.
 If you put two synaesthetes together then they will typically argue over the colour of letters!
 However, if one looks at a larger sample of synaesthetes then some trends can be discerned.
 For instance, 'A' is often red, 'B' is often blue, 'C' is often yellow and so on.
+The image on the right shows the most common colours experienced by English speaking synaesthetes (figure from Simner, 2007).
 This is likely to hold true for other types of synaesthesia, assuming we are able to make a large enough number of observations.
 For instance, certain musical instruments may tend to produce particular colours, shapes and movements even though there will also be a significant amount of individual variation. ^

 Q.6 Can synaesthesia occur for taste and smell?